Two Brothers (ship): Wreck

 On the night of February 11, 1823—while sailing west through the Northwestern Hawaiian Islands with another whaling ship, Martha—Two Brothers found herself in a storm.
-The two ships became separated and Captain Pollard of Two Brothers was unclear as to his ship's position.
+The two ships became separated, and Captain Pollard of Two Brothers was unsure of his ship's position.
 Soon, Two Brothers grounded and sank on a reef near French Frigate Shoals.
-Captain Pollard did not want to abandon ship but his crew pleaded with him and they clung to small boats through the night.
+Captain Pollard did not want to abandon ship, but his crew pleaded with him, and they clung to small boats through the night.
 The next morning, they were rescued by Martha.

 Thomas Nickerson, who served as boatsteerer on Two Brothers, wrote about the wreck.
 Nickerson had also served with Pollard on the Essex and survived its sinking.
 Nickerson's account is preserved in a manuscript titled "Loss of the Ship Two Brothers of Nantucket" (MS 106 F3.5) in the collections of the Nantucket Historical Association.

 Two Brothers reef Mystery

 1909 map of the Hawaiian Islands Reservation, showing the alleged Two Brothers reef.

-The wrecking of the ship caused the creation of an idea that there was newly discovered reef, which for decades was noted as Two Brothers reef near the French Frigate Shoals.
-There was some discussion about this and both Nickerson and Derrick thought this was a misidentification of the French Frigate Shoals, not a new reef.
+The wrecking of the ship led to the idea that there was a newly discovered reef, which for decades was known as Two Brothers Reef near the French Frigate Shoals.
+There was some discussion about this, and both Nickerson and Derrick thought this was a misidentification of the French Frigate Shoals, not a new reef.
 The mentioning of the Two Brothers reef was stopped in 1931 when that area was surveyed and no reef was found, and the identification of the Two Brothers wreck on the French Frigate Shoals further confirms the earlier suspicion that the French Frigate Shoals had been misidentified as a new reef due to a navigational mistake.

 “We have not seen a vestige of our ill-fated ship nor haven’t heard what a vestige of her has ever been seen since.
 I believe this reef has been claimed as a new discovery, but although our reckoning places its position one degree of Latitude to the northward and three degrees to the westward, still I believe with Captain Derrick that it is no other than the French Frigate Shoals and that our navigations were mistaken the more so as I remember that owing to thick weather we had been several days without observation.”